smartcontractkit/capabilities/workflowevent/README.md

 ## Usage

 The capability accepts a `Payload` input, which is a map of key-value pairs that will be sent as part of the event.
-The events are emitted to the telemetry client, using beholder.
+The events are emitted to the OTEL collector using beholder.

 ### In toml workflows